 Not every photo has a face, or even needs one.
 Not every face is human.

-Yet if you're going to photograph a person or an animal and include part of the face, make sure you get it right.
+Yet if you photograph a person or an animal and include part of the face, ensure you get it right.
 People want to see the eyes.
 People like profiles, too.

 Most of all, people want the light on a face (or off it in a silhouette) to be just right.
 We don’t like dappled light on a face, or harsh shadows that make someone’s nose look like Pinocchio telling lies.

 We want to see flattering faces in proper light.
 That doesn’t mean the face has to be young or beautiful.
 Some of the most interesting faces have some miles on them.
 Yet we know when the photo hasn’t done justice to the face.